The C chord on the guitar

 [rcb-consent type=”change” tag=”link” text=”Change privacy settings”]

-In the video lesson above, you learn about the C chord and how to play it on the guitar in the open position, as well as a C shape.
+In the video lesson above, you learn how to play the C chord in open position, as well as how to turn it into a moveable C shape.

-You may think, why do we need a video on how to play a C chord?
-Isn’t looking at a chord box enough?
+You might wonder, why a whole video on such a basic chord?
+Isn’t a chord box enough?

-Well, it’s what you can and can’t do with it that matters and this is what you learn in the video guitar lesson.
+It’s not just about fretting the shape — it’s what you can and can’t do with it that matters.
+That’s what you explore in the lesson.

-Once you can play it, which means playing it in context, so in a few different songs, switching to it and from it, strumming, picking, etc. Once you can do that, you must look at how to turn a C chord into a moveable C chord shape.
+Once you can play it in context — switching to and from it in songs, strumming, picking, etc. — the next step is to turn it into a moveable C shape.

 C chord extensions

-Here are all the possible chords we can build using a C shape.
+Here are some of the chords you can build from a C shape:

 • Csus2 (root, 2, 5, root)